Get a list of users with personal data search user.search

 object

-The root element of the response that contains the filtered list of users
+The response root element, which contains the filtered list of users

 total